Luke Mockridge: Awards

-In 2013, Mockridge was awarded "Pascha des Monats" by EMMA magazine for making so called "Herrenwitze" (nearest equivalent: "sexist jokes") during a stand-up act.
-Allegedly making fun of his ex-girlfriend was used as the reason for the prize.
-The programme in which the act occurred, claims, however, that the jokes were taken out of context.
+In 2013, Mockridge was awarded the sardonic title Pascha des Monats (Pasha of the Month) by EMMA magazine for so-called Herrenwitze (sexist jokes) he made during a stand-up performance.
+His alleged comments about an ex-girlfriend were stated as the reason for the prize.
+However, organizers of the programme in which the incident occurred claimed that his jokes were taken out of context.
 In 2013, Mockridge was awarded the German Comedy Award as Best Newcomer.